-A good idea is to always have a pack of pet-wipes to hand to give them a quick freshen up, or you could also consider dry shampoo for the same reason.
-A full bath or wash should generally be reserved for when they are muddy, have been swimming in dirty/salty water, or have rolled in something unsavoury.
+A good idea is to always have a pack of pet wipes to hand to give them a quick freshen up, or you could also consider dry shampoo for the same reason.
+A full bath or wash should generally be reserved for when they are muddy, have been swimming in dirty/salty water, or have rolled in something unsavory.

 What type of dog shampoo should I use for puppies?

 You should always avoid using human shampoo for your dog, as its different chemical formulation is not good for your dog’s skin – especially a puppy’s.
-If you’re in a real pinch and you absolutely must wash them, don’t worry about a one-off, while baby shampoo is better than adult shampoo if you’re desperate.
+If you’re in a real pinch and you absolutely must wash them, baby shampoo is a much better option than adult shampoo.

 Our guide to the best dog shampoo will help you pick a formula which works well for your dog – including a recommendation for puppies.

 How to bathe your puppy for the first time

 First, make the bathing area a positive space for your pup, either by playing with them in the sink or the bathtub without any water involved.
 They'll have positive associations with the bathing space and won't be scared to go in there!